Thursday, 25 January 2018

 What Is Needed in Ireland

-Bring about a National ME Policy/Clinical Guidelines
+National ME Clinical Guidelines

 Train Health Professionals - all Acute & PCCC Staff